aral/heydons-inclusive-tabbed-interface-in-svelte/README.md

 The project is built using [SvelteKit](https://kit.svelte.dev).

+## Steps

+Each state of the conversion is captured in a tag:

+  - [Step 1](https://github.com/aral/heydons-accessible-tabs-in-svelte/tree/step1): __Copy and paste.__ The code is formatted as a Svelte component. `:global()` attributes are added to the styles.

+  - [Step 2](https://github.com/aral/heydons-accessible-tabs-in-svelte/tree/step1): __DOM away with you.__ The DOM structure is split up into separate Svelte components, named according to ARIA role (TabList, Tab, TabPanel, etc.).
+It is still progressively enhanced and the behaviour is still controlled by the DOM-based global script.

 ## Developing

 Once you’ve installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: